-The Gothic bridge erected on Młynówka received a four-span structure, built of sandstone ashlar.
+The Gothic bridge erected on Młynówka River received a four-span structure, built of sandstone ashlar.
 In addition to the two bridgeheads, it rested on three massive pillars that formed four arcades.
-The two outermost of them are narrower and clearly pointed.
-The bridge is 52.2 meters, the width is 6.1 meters, while the span of the arcades is 4.7, 11.7, 10.8 and 9 meters.
+The north outermost of them is narrower and pointed.
+The length of the bridge is 52.2 meters, the width is 6.1 meters, while the span of the arcades is 4.7, 11.7, 10.8 and 9 meters.

 Originally at the ends of the bridge there were fortified gatehouses: the Upper Gate on the town side (in the north) and the Lower Gate on the south side.
 The tower of the Upper Gate was built on a quadrangle plan, had three floors with a gate passage on the ground floor and was covered with a hip roof.
-The Upper Gate had a more modest form, which was a kind of low gatehouse, probably topped with a battlement.
+The Lower Gate had a more modest form, which was a kind of low gatehouse, probably topped with a battlement.

 Broniewski T., Kłodzko, Warszawa 1970.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.